-Try to pull the trailer forward with the truck.
+Release the emergency brake and apply the trailer brakes. - Try to pull the trailer forward with the truck.

-If the trailer is properly hooked up, the wheel blocks and trailer brakes should not allow the truck to move forward.

-If the trailer is not hitched correctly, the trailer will separate from the truck.
+If the trailer is properly hooked up, the wheel blocks and trailer brakes should not allow the truck to move forward. - If the trailer is not hitched correctly, the truck will separate from the trailer.
 However, with the landing gear resting firmly on the ground, it will support the trailer and not allow it to drop or fall on the truck sides.